 Wednesday 31 May – Sunday 18 June

 Private homes in Toxteth.
-Ticketed event – 13+ age recommendation
+Free event – 13+ age recommendation

 This poignant track will be brought to life by the award winning young people’s theatre company 20 Stories High in association with Phelim McDermott (Co-Artistic Director Improbable).
 Together they present a brand new play which has been researched and developed with young adults in Liverpool.
 The play will explore themes around housing, what home means and the moment when you eventually pack up and leave.
 With live music and puppetry, She’s Leaving Home will be a breath-taking but intimate performance taking place in people’s living rooms in the L8 area.

 The White Tomkins and Courage Grain Silo, Regent Road, Stanley Dock.
 Free event

 Judy Chicago, an icon of American art, responds to the lyrics of Fixing a Hole with a spectacular mural on the walls of the monumental Grain Silo in Great Howard Street.
 The work is Chicago’s largest painting to date.
 Celebrating the Beatles’ album recorded 50 years ago, the artist, engages the local art community in her colourful celebration of the four famous lads from Liverpool.
 Meanwhile from Monday 29 May to Saturday 10 June 2017 visitors to Tate Liverpool are invited to participate in workshops where they can create their own image and text based art in response to the song Fixing a Hole to add to a collaborative wall work.

 Mr Kite’s MUSICIRCUS! (inspired by Being for the Benefit of Mr Kite!)